poplars-dev/poplars-dev.github.io/index.md

 [Sage 300](https://www.sage.com) using modern software development techniques and best practices to make Sage work for you.

-We develop customizations using
+We build using
 [Orchid Extender](https://www.orchid.systems/product/extender),
-the most flexible platform for the rapid development of Sage Customizations.
+the most flexible platform for the rapid development of Sage customizations.
 Coupled with [Customization Manager](/customizations.html), higher quality customizations can be developed and distributed in less time through code reuse.